Wednesday, 10th June 2026

 The Michael J. Fox Foundation for Parkinson’s Research (MJFF) recommends trying to go out during daylight where possible, when it’s warmer and there are more people around to help in case of emergency.
 This is particularly the case in more extreme temperatures such as travelling overseas or visiting the snow.
 Wear layers and cover up to stay warm.

 When you’re at home, it’s important to keep your space warm.
-Parkinson’s affects your nervous symptom, which controls body temperature.
+Parkinson’s affects your nervous system, which controls body temperature.
 This makes you more sensitive to both heat and cold.
 You can stay warm at home by heating the rooms you’re in (if available) and/or layering up with light clothing, and adding layers like a hat and socks if you get cold at night.

 Parkinson’s can affect your gait and balance so it’s important to be extra careful when out in snow, ice or rainy conditions.
 You can stay safe by: